dunkelrot/elxml/README.md

 cell2.setValue("Hello World!");
 ```

-In case you have tables with many similar string values you can use enable the "shared string" function.
+In case you have tables with many similar string values you can enable the "shared string" function.
 Note that this must be done for every cell as inline strings are the default.

 ```javascript